 1.2.2 - Sampling Methods

 There are many different ways to select a sample from a population.
-Some of these methods are probability-based, such as the simple random sampling method that you'll read about below and in your textbook.
+Some of these methods are probability-based, such as the simple random sampling method, which you'll read about below and in your textbook.
 Other probability-based methods include cluster sampling methods and stratified sampling methods.
-You may learn more about these if you take a research methods course in the future.
-Other sampling methods are not probability-based, such as convenience sampling methods which you'll read about below.
+You may learn more about these if you take a research methods course or an advanced statistics course in the future.
+Other sampling methods are not probability-based, such as convenience sampling methods, which you will read about below.

 To prevent sampling bias and obtain a representative sample, a sample should be selected using a probability-based sampling design which gives each individual a known chance of being selected.
 The most common probability-based sampling method is the simple random sampling method.